rkayakr/sBITX-log2adi/README.md

 # sBITX-log2adi
-C program to query sBITX log db and export data in an ADIF format file for use in another logger, upload to LOTW promts user for start and end QSO IDs to process
+C program to query sBITX log db and export data in an ADIF format file for use in another logger, upload to LOTW etc.

+promts user for start and end QSO IDs to process

 written by Bob Benedict, KD8CGH, November 2023